zeidon/zeidon-joe/index.md

 ---

 ### Welcome to Zeidon.
-This is the main page for the Zeidon Java Object Engine (JOE) and related projects.
+This is the main page for learning about the Zeidon, the Java Object Engine (JOE) and related projects.

 ### What is Zeidon?
 Zeidon is an application framework for developing data-oriented applications.
 It enables engineers to design their solutions at a higher level of abstraction to separate the business logic from the underlying storage system.
 The abstraction eliminates the the impedance mismatch that occurs between relational DBs and OOP applications.